HPInc/cloud_deployment_scripts/README.md

 Run ```terraform destroy``` to remove all resources created by Terraform.

 # Deployments
-This section descrbes the different types of deployment scenarios supported by Terraform scripts in this repository.
+This section describes the different types of deployment scenarios supported by Terraform scripts in this repository.

 ## single-connector
 This is the simplest deployment; it creates a VPC with 3 subnets in the same region.
 The subnets are